This fact sheet highlights some issues around medication and dissociative identity disorder but should not be construed as medical advice.

 Several sections of the Guidelines refer to the pharmacotherapy of dissociative identity disorder.
 In summary they say the following:

-• Dissociative identity disorder patients can report different responses to the same medication when ‘alternate identities’ or ‘alternate personalities’ are in executive control of the body.
+- Dissociative identity disorder patients can report different responses to the same medication when āalternate identitiesā or āalternate personalitiesā are in executive control of the body.
 Prescribers should beware of the danger of polypharmacy in this patient group.

-• It is best to keep to an overall medication plan rather than chopping and changing: “dissociative identity disorder patients may have many day-to-day symptom fluctuations that are due to the modulation of dissociative defences as well as their personal predicaments and life stresses.
-Thus, it is most helpful in changing or adjusting medications to attend to the overall ‘emotional climate’ of the patient’s presentation rather than trying to medicate the day-to-day psychological changes in ‘weather’.” (p.151)
+to- day symptom fluctuations that are due to the modulation of dissociative defences as well as their personal predicaments and life stresses.
+Thus, it is most helpful in changing or adjusting medications to attend to the overall āemotional climateā of the patientās presentation rather than trying to medicate the day- to- day psychological changes in āweatherā.ā (p.151) - Medication is not the primary focus of treatment: āMedications for dissociative identity disorder are usually best conceptualised as āshock absorbersā rather than as curative interventions.ā (p.151) Long-

-• Medication can be helpfully used to ameliorate traumatic stress symptoms and comorbidities, rather than the dissociative identity disorder itself: “Pharmacotherapy for dissociative disorder patients typically targets the hyperarousal and intrusive symptoms of PTSD, and comorbid conditions such as affective disorders and obsessive-compulsive symptoms, among others.” (p.150)
+term, individual psychotherapy is the treatment of choice for DID. - Medication can be helpfully used to ameliorate traumatic stress symptoms and comorbidities, rather than the dissociative identity disorder itself: āPharmacotherapy for dissociative disorder patients typically targets the hyperarousal and intrusive symptoms of PTSD, and comorbid conditions such as affective disorders and obsessive-

-• When dissociative identity disorder patients report hearing internal voices, these are usually the voices of their ‘alternate personalities’.
-Unless there is a co-morbid psychotic disorder, these should not be treated with anti-psychotic medication: “Care must be taken to not confuse psychotic auditory hallucinations with the complex, personified, (mostly) inner voices described by DID patients that represent communications between alternate identities.” (p.153)
+morbid psychotic disorder, these should not be treated with anti- psychotic medication: āCare must be taken to not confuse psychotic auditory hallucinations with the complex, personified, (mostly) inner voices described by DID patients that represent communications between alternate identities.ā (p.153) - Neuroleptics are not generally recommended for treating dissociative identity disorder: āHallucinatory phenomena in DID, even when alternate identities engage in command hallucinations mandating danger to self or others, are usually unaffected by even high-

-• Sleep problems are best treated where possible without resort to medication: “Sleep problems in dissociative identity disorder are usually best addressed in the overall framework of the treatment, using symptom management strategies for fearful alternate identities, negotiating sleep for nocturnal identities, and using trauma-focused cognitive behavioural strategies to decrease PTSD reactivity at night, along with the judicious use of medications.” (p.153)
+dose neuroleptics ⦠Instead, because of problematic side effects such as somnolence, neuroleptics may lead to decreased function rather than to the disappearance of voices.ā (p.153) - Sleep problems are best treated where possible without resort to medication: āSleep problems in dissociative identity disorder are usually best addressed in the overall framework of the treatment, using symptom management strategies for fearful alternate identities, negotiating sleep for nocturnal identities, and using trauma-

 2 Comments